Does Religion Still Guide Our Lives?

 The Prevalence and Predictors of Experiences of Beauty in 22 Countries: An International Assessment of Aesthetic Appreciation in the Global Flourishing Study

-What makes a person more likely to notice beauty in the world?
-Is it a life of comfort and ease, or something else entirely?
-To find out, a massive global study asked over 131,000 people from 22 different countries a simple question: “Do you regularly experience things that you consider beautiful?
+What makes someone notice beauty in everyday life?
+Researchers asked over 131,000 people across 22 countries a simple question: "Do you regularly experience things that you consider beautiful?"
+The answers were eye-opening.

-Adults who attended religious services at least weekly as a child are 1.07 times more likely to regularly experience beauty compared to those who never attended.
+People who attended religious services at least weekly around age 12 were 1.07 times as likely to report experiences of beauty as adults compared to those who never attended.

 In Indonesia, 94% of people say religion guides their whole life, but in Japan, that number is only 7%.